3mdeb/openpower-coreboot-docs/devnotes/isteps/15_build_STOP_images/1_host_build_stop_image.md

 					chk_valid_poundv():
 						- check that none of the fields from MVPD is 0
+						  - if !iv_wof_enabled skip the check for UltraTurbo
 						- check that all fields are >= the same fields for lower performance Pstate
+						  - if !iv_wof_enabled skip the check for UltraTurbo
 						- note: Pstates in MVPD aren't sorted
 						- PowerBus is excluded from tests (not a core Pstate)